Gaussian Effective Potential and Antiferromagnetism in the Hubbard Model: Results at half filling

 Another important feature of our approximation can be observed in figure \ref{fig:1}: the potential broadens as $\coupling$ decreases.
 This behaviour implies that the smaller is the coupling the larger are the fluctuations of the field, so we expect that the simple second order expansion of \eqref{expansion} should fail in the small coupling regime.

 This trend is evident when we compare our results for the magnetization with other calculations present in literature.
+The standard for numerical studies on the half-filled Hubbard model was set by Hirsch's seminal paper of 1985\cite{MC}, which is still regarded as one of the best reference point on the subject\cite{MCrev}.
+Hirsch's work shows that Monte Carlo predictions for the magnetization tend to the infinite coupling limit as the ratio $U/t$ increases, but the convergence is slower than expected by the RPA\cite{RPA} data that saturate for $U/t>8$ already, as reported in Fig~\ref{fig:2}.
+Even if the Monte Carlo data show large error bars in the strong coupling limit, the RPA prediction seems to be quite inaccurate in this limit, and out of the error bars of Monte Carlo data.
+Definetely the GEP data seem to be more acurate than RPA in this strong coupling limit, and fall inside the error bars of Monte Carlo numerical estimates.
+It is relevant to point out that the GEP works better just where RPA and Monte Carlo seem to be less accurate.
 As shown in Fig~\ref{fig:2}, for $\coupling$<4, the RPA \cite{RPA} and Monte Carlo \cite{MC} predictions converge reasonably well towards the mean field approximation, while the GEP gives wrong results due to a bad averaging process by a Gaussian functional which becomes too wide, as discussed in the previous section.
-However the approximation improves in the strong coupling region ($\coupling\geqslant$8).
+However, as shown in the same figure, the approximation improves in the strong coupling region ($\coupling\geqslant$8).
 Data show a tendency to saturate to a limit value and this trend appears slower than with RPA, in agreement with Monte Carlo results.
 In order to get the saturation value we performed a calculation using the very strong coupling constant $\coupling$=30, obtaining $m$=0.6 (see also figure \ref{fig:subfig:b}).
 This limit represents a very important consistency test for the GEP.
 It is in fact straightforward to show that for large $\coupling$ the Hubbard Hamiltonian \eqref{Hubb_H} reduces to the anti-ferromagnetic Heisenberg model with exchange coupling $\frac{2t^2}{U}$.
 A comparison between our magnetization and Monte Carlo simulations for the Heisenberg model \cite{heisenberg_mc} points out that the GEP has the correct limiting behaviour (figure \ref{fig:3}).
 This result is also in agreement with spin-wave theory predictions~\cite{heisenberg_sw}.
 Moreover, also in the intermediate region our results nicely interpolate between the weak and the strong coupling limits and are closer to Monte Carlo calculation than RPA.
+The prediction of a correct strong coupling limit tells us that the relevant fluctuations have been included by the gaussian approximation.
+In fact even in the large $U$ limit, the quantum fluctuations are important and reduce the local moment by almost one half.
+Thus even if the GEP is not exact, the strong coupling limit gives evidence that the error is under control, and that the gaussian fluctuations are enough for describing the strong coupling regime of the model.